 Here are some more examples of where it might make sense to create additional / custom web roles for your portal project.
 Think of how the required level of access and level of visibility within the same web app would differ between the following personas:

 Free Listeners vs Premium Subscribers vs Record Label Staff vs Independent Artists

 Membership tiers / support plans e.g. Gold support plan vs Silver support plan vs Free

 Further reading – the sequel

 Interested in learning more?
 Would you like to see some examples to help consolidate your learning?
-Check out part 2 where I break down the entity permissions that come out-of-the-box with the Customer Self-Service starter portal
+Check out part 2 where I break down the table permissions that come out-of-the-box with the Customer Self-Service starter portal